tonypottera24/zkAuction/README.md

 # Smart Contract based M+1st-Price Sealed-bid Auction

 An auction is commonly used to sell limited resources in modern society.
 In a second-price (sealed-bid) auction, a bidder with the highest bid wins and pays the second-highest price for the goods.
 Each bidder can only bid once and cannot learn other bidders' bids.
 A second-price auction, where the bid price reflects the bidder's idea of value, won the Nobel Prize.
 Google Ads used a second-price auction but migrated to an English auction because it is not easy to achieve public verifiability on the second price.
 A second-price auction can be generalized to a M+1st-price auction that sells M goods.
 The highest M winners pay the M+1st-price.
-In this research, we build a publicly verifiable auction that has no trusted manager.

-## Features

 There are some required properties for a M+1st-price auction.

 * Correctness and Public Verifiability: Correctness means the auction protocol can find M winners and the M+1st-price.
 This result should be publicly verifiable.